Fares3993/Driver-Behavior-Detection-GP/README.md

 * If the driver is drowsy, the system will send an email to all of the driver's contacts
 * User can add more contacts email
 * Each user Each user can choose a sound for alert
+### Datasets:
+1. Seatbelt Dataset
+The dataset has been sorted into two classes, one with 3500 training images of seat belts and the other with 3500 training images without seat belts.
+There are also 1600 images included in the dataset specifically for testing.
+You can access this dataset through the following link: https://www.kaggle.com/datasets/yehiahassanain/seat-belt2.
+2. Distraction Dataset
+This dataset comprises of 10 categories, with each having approximately 2400-3000 images for training purposes, as well as nearly 7K images that are unlabeled, dedicated for testing.
+After combining the categories for texting (left and right) and talking on the phone (left and right), the dataset is left with a total of 8 categories.
+You can access this dataset through the following link: https://www.kaggle.com/datasets/yehiahassanain/new-driver-behaviour22222.
 ## Some Screenshots:

 <div>